rexebin/mockapi/README.md

 However, just like developing a real API server, writing every endpoint is tedious, and it can get messy very quickly.

-`@mockapi/msw` is born to solve this problem.
+`@mockapi/msw` was born to solve this problem.
 With `@mockapi/msw`, you can mock a whole set of standard CRUD endpoints for any entity without any code.
 All you have to do is configure your base URL and wire it up with `msw`.

 ## Endpoints Provided